-It’s easy enough to imagine the liability headaches a political subdivision might face operating parks.
+It’s easy enough to imagine the liability headaches that a political subdivision might face in operating parks.
 There are so many ways to get into trouble in a park: There are ponds to drown in, gopher holes to step in, cliffs to fall over, and the occasional falling tree.

 Most states have recreational use statutes that limit public and private liability for the noncommercial use of land in its natural state.
 Before one can sue a sovereign – not just a king, but the federal government, state government or a political subdivision, permission to do so (these days, in the form of federal and state tort claims acts) must give permission to sue.